 If you haven’t yet tried this trend, begin here:

+T-shirts give you the greatest degree of versatility for this trend.
 Short sleeves are the default, but any fit – from slim to relaxed – will do as your template.
-Tees give you the greatest degree of versatility for this trend.
 Anything two-toned and blocky, assuming you’re not doing black and white, is easy enough.

 But, why be basic?
 Now’s the time to try a multicolored, uneven combination, or something resembling candy stripes.
 Assuming it matches everything else, the print’s just an upgrade from your usual casual fare.

-Although separate garments, both are easily grouped together as casual, collared shirts.
+Although separate garments, cuban collar and hawaiian shirts are easily grouped together as casual, collared shirts.
 Because of this, how vertical stripes get utilized remains similar between the two.

 First, their somewhat boxy, straight silhouettes and relaxed collar form boundaries that can easily be crossed and broken up.
 Anything vertical, in this case, resembles near-parallel lines, with the collar adding a few angles into the mix.